 For those not well versed in the language of interior decorators, this can be somewhat confusing.
 You may find yourself wondering, what is a sham?
 Is it just another term for a pillow case?
 In fact, you may even find websites and blogs who say that pillow cases and pillow shams are the same thing.
 In truth, they’re similar, but not the same.

 What is the Difference Between A Sham and a Pillow Case?

-Simply put, a pillow case is there to protect your pillow and keep it clean as you sleep.
-A pillow sham is there to hide your pillow behind a more decorative facade.
+Simply put, a pillow case is used to keep your pillow clean as you sleep while a pillow sham is used to hide your pillows behind a more decorative façade.

 But how can you tell which is which?

 Typically pillow cases are open at one end, with no type of closure.
 They tend to be simpler, and therefore less decorative.
 They’re often made from the same fabric as the sheets they accompany.
 Better quality pillow cases may include decorative touches, typically along the open cuff.
 This may include embroidery, hemstitching, or coordinating fabrics used for the cuff.

 Pillow shams, on the other hand, tend to open from the back, sometimes with a hidden closure, and other times with an overlapping length of fabric.
 They are typically bordered on three or, more commonly, four sides with a flat piece of fabric called a flange.
 The flange may be decorated with embroidery or other accents, or it can be plain.
 The pillow sham is typically designed to match the more decorative elements of bedding such as a coverlet or duvet cover, or it can be uniquely designed to add a pop of color, pull other colors from the room into the bedding ensemble, or otherwise stand out.